Get creative, unplug and reconnect these school holidays.

 School holiday lockdown ideas for all ages

-Can you believe it’s NSW’s second school holidays in lockdown?
+Can you believe that the 2022 summer school holidays are already here?
 For all the parents wondering what you’ll do with your kids these school holidays, we’ve created a list of creative unplugged ideas for you to draw upon.

-While technology is a marvellous invention and has helped us remain sane during this lockdown, there’s also such a thing as too much tech time.
+Technology is a marvellous invention and has helped us remain sane during these past few years, considering the many periods of lockdowns we have experienced.
+However, there’s also such a thing as too much tech time.
 It’s too easy to use tech as a tool to relax, have fun, connect, and manage boredom, but we now know too much screen time can negatively affect children.
 Australian Institute of Family Studies, recommends “no more than two hours of sedentary recreational screen time per day for children and young people aged 5–17 years (not including schoolwork).
 Screen time has negative effects on weight and diet (TV viewing), and behavioural problems [like]: anxiety, hyperactivity, self-esteem and psychosocial health.”

 Recommendations for children younger than 2 is zero screen time.
 And between 2-5 years, no more than one hour a day.
 That is a lot of time to fill in right?